Rising bubbles draw surface patterns: a numerical study: Numerical setup

 We use the open-source software Aphros\citep{aphros2022} for direct numerical simulations of the present two-phase flow system.
 Aphros solves the time-dependent incompressible Navier-Stokes equations with the divergence-free constraint, which read

 and

-respectively, where $\bm{u}$ is the velocity vector, $p$ is pressure, $\bm{g}$ is the gravitational acceleration, and $\bm{f}_\sigma$ represents the surface tension effect. $\rho$ and $\mu$ are the effective density and dynamic viscosity, respectively.
-They are calculated as weighted average based on the local gas volume fraction $\alpha$:
+respectively, where $t$ is time, $\bm{u}$ is the velocity vector, $p$ is pressure, $\bm{g}$ is the gravitational acceleration whose magnitude is denoted by $g$, and $\bm{f}_\sigma$ represents the surface tension effect. $\rho$ and $\mu$ are the effective density and dynamic viscosity, respectively.
+They are calculated as weighted averages based on the local gas volume fraction $\alpha$:

 where $\rho_l$, $\rho_g$, $\mu_l$, and $\mu_g$ represent the density and viscosity of the liquid and gas phases, respectively.
 The evolution of $\alpha$ is governed by the advection equation: